mario-gellrich-zhaw/swiss-cv-generator/README.md

 ```

 Output: 50 professional CVs with random designs (classic, modern, minimal, timeline) in `output/my_cvs/de/all/`

+**Important:** The scraper (step 3) must be executed first to populate the CV_DATA database with occupational data from berufsberatung.ch.
+Without this data, the CV generation cannot work.

 For detailed setup and generation options, see [Installation](#installation) and [CV Generation](#cv-generation) sections below.